Revised 23 Sep 2020

 The oldest record of the name is in the Domesday Book (A.D.
 1086), where it is spelled "Winple."

-The Whimple History Society (http://www.whimple.net/hist_soc.htm, from Whimple, Old England) presents a compelling argument that the name Whipple means other than "white stream".
-Under archives-Placenames Background, it asserts that Whipple probably should have been interpreted as "fair" or "fine" stream.
+The Whimple History Society (from Whimple, Old England) presents a compelling argument that the name Whipple means other than "white stream".
+The Society asserts that Whipple probably should have been interpreted as "fair" or "fine" stream.
 [Submitted by Charles M. Whipple, Jr.]

-No. A notable example is the Whipples of Terrebonne Parish, Louisiana--descendants of George Whipple of Baden-Baden, on the western foothills of the Black Forest in the present-day German state of Baden-Württemberg.
+No. The Whipples of Terrebonne Parish, Louisiana (for example), are descendants of George Whipple of Baden-Baden, on the western foothills of the Black Forest in the present-day German state of Baden-Württemberg.
 The 1900 census of Terrebonne Parish, Louisiana, shows George's son, Charles Frederick Whipple, as a head of household.
 Charles was born 20 Feb 1841 in Baden-Baden; he immigrated to the U.S. in 1844 (according to the same 1900 census).

 (Additional research is needed to determine which German surname became the anglicized Whipple surname.
 Might Charles Frederick have been named Karl Friedrich in Baden-Baden?
 Was his father named Georg--without the final "e"?
 If you have insight, please share it with us!)

-The first Whipple in America was John Whipple, who arrived in Dorchester (now part of Boston), Massachusetts in about 1632 as a teenager.
+The first Whipple in America was John Whipple, who arrived in Dorchester (now part of Boston), Massachusetts, on 16 Sep 1632 as a teenager.
 (In 1658 he moved to Providence, R.I., and later became "Captain" John Whipple.)
+Research leading up to 2020 determined that John was baptized on 13 Dec 1618 at St. Mary and St. Lawrence Church, Great Waltham, Essex, County, England.
+(The baptism register spells his name Whaples.)
+John's father was also named John.
+His grandfather and great grandfather were both named William.
+Great grandfather William Whaple died in 1597.

-Brothers Matthew and John Whipple arrived in Ipswich, Massachusetts, in 1638.
-Both were born in Bocking, Essex County, England.
-This John is generally referred to as "Elder" John Whipple (to differentiate him from the "Captain" John who settled in Rhode Island.
-Note: Several John Whipples have been referred to as "Captain"; it is a good idea to use additional modifiers when referring to anyone named "Captain" John Whipple.)
+The second group of Whipples to arrive were the brothers Matthew and John Whipple, who arrived in Ipswich, Massachusetts, in 1638, together with their children.
+Both Matthew and John were born in Bocking, Essex County, England.
+This John is generally referred to as "Elder" John Whipple (to differentiate him from the teenage John who had arrived six years earlier and eventually became known at "Captain" John of Rhode Island.
+Note: Several John Whipples have been referred to as "Captain".
+See the blog post "Captain Who?" for a few others known as Captain John Whipple.

 One published genealogy claims (without documentation) that a Marion Whipple--wife of Richard Rathbone and grandparents of John Rathbone who died in Block Island, Rhode Island in 1702--is an aunt of Matthew and John of Ipswich.
 Marion and Richard are "believed to have sailed from England [to New England] in the Ship Speedwell about 1621.
 W.W.
 Fiske (see above) did find a Richard Rathbone who is the uncle of Matthew and John Whipple of Ipswich.
 (See pp. 192 and 203 of his article.)
 However, this second Richard Rathbone was married to Margaret (not Marion) Whipple.
 Margaret (Whipple) Rathbone--aunt of the brothers Matthew and John Whipple of Ipswich, Massachusetts--was buried in Bocking on 19 Jan 1627/8.
 According to Fiske, "there appears to be no basis in fact" for the assertion that the Marion Whipple and Richard Rathbone who migrated to America in 1621 (if they existed at all) are the aunt and uncle of the brothers Matthew and John Whipple of Ipswich, Massachusetts.